bloominninja/resume/README.md

 # resume
-Compiled works mentioned in resume
+The following are the works mentioned in my resume Also Included is a sample of simple python code ive devised